 If the only income you received during the tax year was your social security or equivalent railroad retirement benefits, your benefits may not be taxable and you may not have to file a tax return.

-If you also received other income, your benefits will not be taxable unless your modified adjusted gross income (MAGI) is more than the base amount for your filing status.
+If you also received other income, your benefits won't be taxable unless your modified adjusted gross income (MAGI) is more than the base amount for your filing status.
 If you have income in addition to your benefits, you may have to file a return even if none of your benefits are taxable.
-Your taxable benefits and MAGI are figured by completing a worksheet in the Form 1040 Instructions or Form 1040A Instructions.

-If you are married and file a joint return, you and your spouse must combine your incomes, social security benefits, and equivalent railroad retirement benefits when figuring the taxable portion of your benefits.
-Even if your spouse did not receive any benefits, you must add your spouse's income to yours when figuring if any of your benefits are taxable, if you file a joint return.
+Married Filing Jointly - If you're married and file a joint return, you and your spouse must combine your incomes, social security benefits and equivalent railroad retirement benefits when figuring the taxable portion of your benefits.
+On a joint return, you must add your spouse's income to yours when figuring if any of your benefits are taxable, even if your spouse didn't receive any benefits.

 If any part of your social security or equivalent railroad retirement benefits will be taxable in the current tax year, you may request to have additional withholding from other income or pay estimated tax during the year.
-Refer to Publication 505, Tax Withholding and Estimated Tax, for additional information on estimated tax.
+Refer to Publication 505, Tax Withholding and Estimated Tax, and Do You Have to Pay Estimated Tax? for additional information on estimated tax.
 You may also choose to have income tax withheld from your social security or equivalent railroad retirement benefits.
 For more information, refer to Form W-4V (PDF), Voluntary Withholding Request.